A Blog Offering from

 It amazes me that outlets do not want to pay for people’s knowledge, education or years of experience and/or research, but are quick to pay for scandal, negativity and a story which can be skewed and/or made negative.
 After the WSJ article was released and the negativity toting media outlets reported on me, there was renewed interest in me.
 I went around the world!
 Europe, Asia, Australia, New Zealand, South America – I was everywhere!
 However, the truth had still yet to be known.

-Megyn Kelly – This host tore me to shreds on her show following the release of the WSJ article.
-She was horrible towards me in her segment, however her producer decided to contact me after airing to ask me to come on the Megyn Kelly Show.
+Megyn Kelly – This host tore me to shreds on her talk-show following the release of the WSJ article.
+She was absolutely horrible towards me in her segment, however her producer decided to contact me after airing to ask me to come on the Megyn Kelly Show.
 As if I would give her the time of day after treating me so rudely.
+She even went as far as to speak in a Bronx accent imitating an Italian "Guido", stating for her segment on me: "Tommy from New York".
+Talk about being stereotypes!

 The Mail on Sunday – A Mail on Sunday reporter named Simon Walters verbally abused me when trying to get information about the BMS, its charitable actions etc. He refused to call me by my legal name, told me I was born “Muscatello” and that’s how he would refer to me and further accused me of horrible things.
 He was so disgustingly rude that I apologised that he was so grossly misinformed as to his facts and I then put the phone down on him.